 “We are fine, thank you.
 Come with us, the captain is waiting for you in his room.”
 They turned and escorted her through the ship's modules.

-After flying across a couple of modules they reached the rotatory section.
+After flying across a couple of modules they reached the smallest of the rotatory sections.
 No one spoke neither during the flight nor during the walk.

 “Have a nice day Iset.”
 Both saurians saluted again and went away.